 Ratifying the Constitution (1787)#

-Richard Howell served as one of two delegates elected from Gloucester County, New Jersey, to the state convention that ratified the United States Constitution.
-He was among the men who formally brought New Jersey into the new republic.
+Richard Howell served as one of three delegates elected from Gloucester County, New Jersey, to the state convention that ratified the United States Constitution on December 18, 1787.9 He was among the men who formally brought New Jersey into the new republic.

 Governor of New Jersey (1793–1801)#